 1. Monkey Island Boat Tour

-A thrilling, fun and up-close encounter with rainforest nature.
-Tour by boat the islands in lakes of the Panama Canal waterway through pristine rainforest where you'll see four types of monkeys cavorting in the jungle—they often jump onto your boat—as well as other animals like crocodiles and exotic birds.
+The best day tour near Panama City, this is thrilling, fun and up-close encounter with rainforest nature.
+Tour by boat the islands of the Panama Canal waterway through pristine rainforest where you'll see monkeys cavorting in the jungle—they often jump onto your boat—as well as crocodiles and exotic birds We recommend Jungleland Explorer for this trip- this is the best day tour from Panama City,.
 A delicious typical Panamanian lunch is included on a floating jungle lodge.
-We recommend Jungleland Explorer for this trip- we rate this tour the #1 best day tour in Panama.
+Ancon Expeditions, the top nature tour operator is a another great choice.
 For a tour visit the Jungle Land Explorer or Ancon Expeditions.

 2. Embera Indian Village Tour